Should You Remove Decomposing Aquarium Leaves in Blackwater Aquariums?

 Betta Macrostoma in a blackwater botanical aquarium by Betta Botanicals.

-Can You Remove the Detritus in an Aquarium?
+How do you Remove Detritus in an Aquarium?
+Should you?

-Now, I understand that detritus is not for everyone, and I have to admit that once in a while I do remove a pile or two of it, and if you want to remove it you can.
-Ways to get rid of detritus in the aquarium can be as simple as siphoning it out... but a cooler, more fun way, is to use a type of bacteria.
+Now, I understand that detritus is not for everyone, and I have to admit that once in a while I do remove a pile or two of it, and if you want to remove it, you can.
+Ways to get rid of detritus in the aquarium can be as simple as siphoning it out... but a cooler, more fun way is to use a type of bacteria.
 Our friend Purple Non-Sulfur Bacteria.
-Which consumes detritus both in the presence of light on the surface of your gravel, and deep in the sand bed in the realms where oxygen is too low for respiration to occur.
+Which consumes detritus both in the presence of light on the surface of your substrate, and deep in the sand bed in the realms where oxygen is too low for respiration to occur.
 It's fun stuff, and shrimp go crazy eating it when you get it growing on the surface of your aquarium.
+If you elect to siphon out detritus, best practice is a 3" x 3" section at a time — after all, the sudden increase in a stream's water flow will naturally remove pockets of detritus here and there.
+When we do this in our aquariums, it's important to follow the rhythms found in nature.

-So there's the long winded explanation.
-We recommend leaving the leaves in to get the most benefits from them.
-When it's time to replenish the leaves, simply add more on top of the old.
-If you chose to take them out, that's okay too! simply siphon them out or grab them with your hand.
+So there's the long-winded explanation.
+We recommend leaving the leaves to help sustain the ecosystem being cultivated.
+When it's time to replenish the leaves, simply add more on top of the old — this is what would naturally occur in nature.
+If you chose to take them out, that's okay too!
+Simply siphon them out or grab them with your hand, but don't take out too many!

-I hope this blog post helps you take beh-ttah care of your tanks!
+I hope this blog post helps you take beh-tta care of your tanks!

 Ben